 Organ trafficking and human trafficking are completely different crimes to get an organ.
-While the object of the crime is an organ in organ trade, the object of human trafficking is human.
+While the object of the crime is an organ in the organ trade, the object of human trafficking is a human.
 In other words, organ trafficking may not be directly related to human trafficking.

 The financial flow of human trafficking crime to ensure organ trafficking is achieved by using the two potential methods below:

 1-Financing the necessary infrastructure to carry out the crime.

 The actors in the financial flow listed above are as follows: